Canadian Team Members

 Oza has been an active member of the Board of Directors of HPI since 2014.

-Goodway was born and raised on a small farm in Obbo in Eastern Equatoria in South Sudan and the people in that area are of the Acholi tribe.
+Goodway was born and raised on a small farm in Obbo in Eastern Equatoria in South Sudan.
+The people in that area are members of the Acholi tribe.

-He went to Syria in 1998 and stayed until moving to Canada in 2005.
-Goodway is married and has three children and has lived in Calgary, Alberta since 2005.
+He went to Syria in 1998 and stayed there until moving to Canada in 2005.
+Goodway is married, has three children and has lived in Calgary, Alberta since 2005.

-I was born in Obbo, a small village just to the west of Palotaka, in East Equatoria, South Sudan.
+I was born in Obbo (Acholiland) within East Equatoria State, South Sudan.
 I was one of four girls and three boys born into a hardworking farming-family.
 I was fortunate to have lived within walking distance of an elementary and high school in Palotaka.
 Shortly after finishing my schooling I left the area and eventually made my way to Canada in 1996.
 I am the mother of 5 children; all of whom are now self-sufficient.
 My mother is living with me and encourages me to help family members who remain in South Sudan and Uganda.
 I have been part of the HPI Board of Directors for 4 years and wish to be an important part of their vision for South Sudan.

 Visual Communications Officer